Quantification of Matter and the Exchange of Technical and Learned Knowledge in Early Modern Europe

 By redefining our understanding of the quantification of matter in the early modern period, this project wants to shed new light on the origins and development of experimental science in general, and open new perspectives for the discussion of the historical relation between humanities, sciences and material culture.

-This project has recently been awarded a 3-year grant from the DFG (German Research Foundation) (budget 294,000 Euro, period 2017-2020) (DFG Projekt-Nr.: 339935097).
+In 2017, this project was awarded a 3-year grant from the DFG (German Research Foundation) (budget 294,000 Euro, period 2017-2020) (DFG Projekt-Nr.: 339935097).
 In 2016/7, this project received funding from the Gerda Henkel Stiftung and the Vossius Center for History of Humanities and Sciences at the University of Amsterdam.
 It also received a grant for preliminary research from the Scientific Instruments Society.